RenjiSann/.dotfiles/tips.md

 ## additional yay packages

-i3exit for blurlock
+i3lockmore
 ncmatrix for bling
 vtop for monitoring
-xidlelock (better than xautolock)
+xidlehook (better than xautolock)